 What Benefits Do I Get As A Member?

 You can read more about this and our origins on the About page of our web site.
-On that page you will find a link to a page showing our current rates of subscription and a membership application form.
+On that page you will find another link to a page showing our current rates of subscription and how to become a member.